RFP Issued: Tuesday, February 8, 2022

 HumanitiesDC endeavors to make its applications as open and accessible as possible.
-If you are unable to access any materials on our site, please contact the staff member listed below for support.
+If you are unable to access any materials on our site, please contact HDC’s grants staff at email@example.com for support.
 When contacting us, please include the following in your query:

-HumanitiesDC is the State Humanities Council for Washington, DC, and one of 56 such institutions found in every state and territory of the United States, each affiliates of the National Endowment for the Humanities.
-Founded in 1980, our mission is to: enrich the quality of life, foster intellectual stimulation, and promote cross-cultural understanding and appreciation of local history in all neighborhoods of the District through humanities programs and grants.
+HumanitiesDC is the State Humanities Council for Washington, DC, and local affiliate of the National Endowment for the Humanities.
+Founded in 1980, the Humanities Council of Washington, DC (HumanitiesDC) aims to enrich the quality of life, foster intellectual stimulation, and promote cross-cultural understanding and appreciation of local history in all neighborhoods of the District through humanities programs and grants.

 Potential projects may focus on: “language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”
 (The National Foundation on the Arts and the Humanities Act, 1965, via http://www.neh.gov)

 One of the wonders of our city is just how many various communities make up who we are.
 Whether it is a particular neighborhood, group of people united by a common experience, or a house of worship with a history as old as DC, each community has a unique yet universal story to share.